-Study shows increase in liver transplantation for hepatoblastomaMarch 5th, 2013 in Surgery /
+Study shows increase in liver transplantation for hepatoblastomaMarch 5, 2013 in Medicine & Health / Surgery

 Liver transplantation for hepatoblastoma, the most common liver malignancy in children, is on the rise because more tumors are being detected earlier, improving outcomes for these sick patients, according to a Children's Hospital of Pittsburgh of UPMC study.